 A diversity of beneficial microbes in the human organism creates homeostatis

-Our Gut Houses Trillions of Microorganisms
+Our Gut Microbiome Houses Trillions of Microorganisms

 The connection between soil microbes and gut health lies in the fact that our gut is home to trillions of bacteria that make up our microbiome.
 This microbiome plays a vital role in various aspects of our health, including digestion, immune function, and even mental well-being.